daviddupuis/jeffskinnerbox.github.io/content/articles/howto-linux-maintenance-and-filesystem-hygiene.md

-Title: Linux Maintenance and Filesystem Hygiene
+Title: HowTo: Linux Maintenance and Filesystem Hygiene
-Date: 2014-02-21 18:20
+Date: 2014-03-31 21:23
-Category: Linux
+Category: HowTo, Software
-Tags: Linux
+Tags: Linux, Raspberry Pi
-Slug: linux-maintenance-and-filesystem-hygiene
+Slug: howto-linux-maintenance-and-filesystem-hygiene
 Author: Jeff Irland
-Summary: bla bla bla
+Image: how-too.jpg
+Summary: This article reviews the kinds of maintenance activities required by Ubuntu / Debian / Raspberry Pi Linux distributions to keep them running as they should.
+It covers topics like OS and applications updates, disk / filesystems integrity, and cleaning up filesystem clutter.

+What kind of maintenance does one need to do on an Ubuntu / Debian / Raspberry Pi Linux distributions?
+Defrag the drive, clean your registry, update antivirus, etc. just like you need to in Windows?
+None of this is needed in Linux but there is some recommend ifilesystem hygiene you should be doing.

 ## Gather Information
-For some of the maintenance activities listed here, your going to need some basic information.
+For some of the maintenance activities listed here, you're going to need some basic information.
-This next section should be helpful.
+This next section shows you how to get that information.

 #### Distribution Name and Version
 To determine which Linux version / build / release / distribution you are running: